Keynote 1

 Short Bio

-Nozha Boujemaa is the Global Vice President Digital Ethics & Responsible AI for IKEA-Retail where she is focused on operationalizing trustworthy AI across IKEA’s retail operations in over 30 countries.
+Nozha Boujemaa is appointed as Digital Trust Officer at Decathlon.
+She was the Global Vice President Digital Ethics & Responsible AI for IKEA-Retail where she was focused on operationalizing trustworthy AI across IKEA’s retail operations in over 30 countries.

 Dr. Boujemaa was Vice-Chair of the European Commission’s High Level Expert Group on Artificial Intelligence, where she led the development of the “Ethical Guidelines for Trustworthy AI.”
 She also coordinated the work on Trustworthy AI principles at the OECD and was co-chair of the “OECD.AI Network of Experts working group on implementing trustworthy AI.”
 Today, she is co-chair of the “OECD.AI Expert Group on Risk & Accountability”, where she translates these principles into actions.
 In addition, she is a member of the World Economic Forum’s Steering Committee on Digital Trust.